JDACS4C-IMPROVE/DeepCDR/README.md

 # DeepCDR

-This repository demonstrates how to use the [IMPROVE library v0.0.3-beta](https://github.com/JDACS4C-IMPROVE/IMPROVE/tree/v0.0.3-beta) for building a drug response prediction (DRP) model using DeepCDR, and provides examples with the benchmark [cross-study analysis (CSA) dataset](https://web.cels.anl.gov/projects/IMPROVE_FTP/candle/public/improve/benchmarks/single_drug_drp/benchmark-data-pilot1/csa_data/).
+This repository demonstrates how to use the [IMPROVE library v0.1.0-alpha](https://jdacs4c-improve.github.io/docs/v0.1.0-alpha/) for building a drug response prediction (DRP) model using LightGBM (LGBM), and provides examples with the benchmark [cross-study analysis (CSA) dataset](https://web.cels.anl.gov/projects/IMPROVE_FTP/candle/public/improve/benchmarks/single_drug_drp/benchmark-data-pilot1/csa_data/).

-This version, tagged as `v0.0.3-beta`, is the final release before transitioning to `v0.1.0-alpha`, which introduces a new API.
-Version `v0.0.3-beta` and all previous releases have served as the foundation for developing essential components of the IMPROVE software stack.
-Subsequent releases build on this legacy with an updated API, designed to encourage broader adoption of IMPROVE and its curated models by the research community.
+This version, tagged as `v0.1.0-alpha`, introduces a new API which is designed to encourage broader adoption of IMPROVE and its curated models by the research community.

 ## Dependencies
 Installation instuctions are detialed below in [Step-by-step instructions](#step-by-step-instructions).